 - We’re going to go out on a limb here and assume you’ve been thinking about your plot this whole time and how it’s going to affect your characters’ outlook on the world.
 Good!
 If you have further questions about this section, feel free to ask.

-Alternatively, you can think of the peak attribute as the thing most hidden by the character and the second-tier and third-tier attributes as his second and third lines of defense against the world.
+Alternatively, you can think of the peak attribute as the thing most hidden by the character and the second-tier and third-tier attributes as her second and third lines of defense against the world.

 If that’s true, then your character has four attributes that he’s slinging around all the time that probably aren’t even close to who he actually is.
 Then he’s got another four that are closer to his true self, but still basically a front.
 In this case, the peak attribute of your character is known only to his closest friends (and possibly his worst enemy).
 If this works for you, by all means, do it!